EASME

 Grant in 2015

-Danish Power Systems Aps, founded in 1994 and headquartered in Kvistgaard, Denmark, specializes in the manufacturing of fuel cells, particularly high temperature polymer electrolyte membrane (HTPEM) fuel cells.
-The company focuses on producing critical components such as membrane electrode assemblies (MEAs), where electricity is generated through a reaction involving hydrogen and air.
-Danish Power Systems is notable for its ability to manufacture polybenzimidazole (PBI), a key material for the fuel cell’s polymer membrane, which enhances its competitiveness in the fuel cell market.
-The company also provides a range of fuel cell components, including membrane materials, electrode materials, catalysts, and electrolysis components, ensuring chemical, thermal, and mechanical stability in various sizes.
-Additionally, Danish Power Systems fosters strong research and development collaborations with leading universities and companies globally, positioning itself closer to market advancements.
+Danish Power Systems Aps is a manufacturing company based in Kvistgaard, Denmark, specializing in the development of fuel cells, particularly high temperature polymer electrolyte membrane (HTPEM) fuel cells.
+Founded in 1994, the company focuses on producing critical components such as membrane electrode assemblies (MEA) and membrane materials, which are essential for generating electricity through reactions involving hydrogen and air.
+Danish Power Systems is notable for its capability to manufacture polybenzimidazole (PBI), a key material used in the fuel cell's polymer membrane, positioning the company as a competitive player in the fuel cell market.
+The organization has established strong research and development collaborations with leading universities and industry partners globally, enhancing its innovation and market readiness in the fields of chemistry and energy.